tommy-urban-media/lachvegas/wp-content/plugins/simple-share-buttons-adder/readme.txt

 4. An example of the buttons shown below page content using the "Ribbon" theme.

 == Changelog ==

+= 7.5.19 =
+* Fix: double class issue.
+* Add: remove gloogle plus from button options.

+= 7.5.18 =
+* Fix: Make sure all custom/advanced css fields work properly and separately.
+* Add: Style to avoid decoration to the buttons.
+* Fix: Major conflict with classic and modern buttons if no networks selected.
+* Add: change wrapper id to a class.

 = 7.4.18 =
 * Fix: Mobile disable option for Share Bar.